-The Interim Interconnection System Impact Study (Interim ISIS) will follow the same methodology and utilize the same criteria as given in Section 3 of this GI Criteria document for the steady-state, stability and short circuit analyses, with the following exceptions:
+The Interim Interconnection Service SIS will follow the same methodology and utilize the same criteria as given in Section 3 of this Document for the steady-state, stability and short circuit analyses, with the following exceptions:

-The Interim ISIS will evaluate the adequacy of the transmission system in its current configuration, or in its anticipated configuration on the effective date of the Interim Interconnection Service requested, to accommodate the Interim Interconnection Service at the megawatt level specified in the Interim Interconnection Request, which must be the same megawatt level as the megawatt level specified in the original Interconnection Request.
+The Interim Interconnection Service SIS will evaluate the adequacy of the transmission system in its current configuration, or in its anticipated configuration on the effective date of the Interim Interconnection Service requested, to accommodate the Interim Interconnection Service at the megawatt level specified in the Interim Interconnection Request, which must be the same megawatt level as the megawatt level specified in the original Interconnection Request.

-The Interim ISIS will use a summer peak, a winter peak and, if deemed appropriate, a summer off-peak model coincident with the start-date of the proposed generator and anticipated network configuration on the effective date of the Interim Interconnection Service requested in the steady-state analysis.
+The Interim Interconnection Service SIS will use a summer peak, a winter peak and, a summer off-peak model coincident with the start-date of the proposed generator and anticipated network configuration on the effective date of the Interim Interconnection Service requested in the steadystate analysis.
 Summer peak and off-peak models coincident with the start-date of the proposed generator and anticipated network configuration on the effective date of the Interim Interconnection Service requested will be used in the stability analysis.
-This study will determine maximum generation output without any network upgrade for the requested interim interconnection.
+This study will determine maximum generation output without any Network Upgrade for the requested interim interconnection.